So what are dependencies in project management?

 1. Identify dependencies and constraints

-You’ll have to brainstorm a ton.
+You’ll have to brainstorm a ton to know where all the dependencies exist.

 So it’s best if you note every project constraint and dependency you identify.